 Credit by Nontraditional Means

 Credit earned for college-level knowledge obtained through means other than traditional classroom work at an accredited college may be considered for transfer.
-Students should consult with a CCS advisor to discuss the transferability of nontraditional credit.
+Students should consult with a College of Continuing Studies advisor to discuss the transferability of nontraditional credit.

 Nontraditional transfer credits include:

 - Advanced Placement credits;

 - Formal military credits which meet Rider standards and procedures;

 - DANTES Subject Standardized Test that meets credit recommendations established by the American Council on Education;